Most wine educators start by deepening your wine knowledge before your tasting skills. I argue they should develop your sensory acumen first.

 That was a long answer.

-I'm very passionate about the inadequacy of the current wine certification programs to help regular consumers to appreciate wine.
+I'm very passionate about the inadequacy of the current wine certification programs to help regular consumers appreciate wine.
 I'd love to help you achieve your goal.

 Let me know if you have further questions by contacting me here.

-Categories: Best practices, Tasting education
+Categories: : Best practices, Tasting education

-Principal, Blog author, and Wine Tasting Coach
+Blog author, Wine Sensory Scientist and Wine Tasting Coach

-Internationally renowned wine sensory scientist, Isabelle demystifies wine tasting and helps serious wine lovers sharpen their tasting skills and tasting notes in a supportive community.
+Internationally renowned wine sensory scientist, Isabelle demystifies wine tasting and helps serious wine lovers improve their senses of smell and taste to sharpen their tasting skills and tasting notes.

 InnoVinum LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide means for sites to earn advertising fees through advertising and linking to amazon.com.